 The agenda is the plan for the meeting and lists the items to be discussed and considered.
 It also includes a time schedule for accomplishing tasks.
 Input for agenda items from the members encourages an inclusive process and ownership of agenda topics.
-The agenda is the responsibility of the chairperson who is encouraged to solicit agenda items at each meeting for the next meeting (Please refer to Appendix for sample Agenda).
+The agenda is the responsibility of the chairperson who is encouraged to solicit agenda items at each meeting for the next meeting (Refer to Appendix D for sample Agenda).